GB Performance Development Academies

 Yorkshire Performance Development Academy

 The Yorkshire Performance Development Academy is based at Stourton Boathouse in Leeds, home of the University of Leeds BC and Leeds RC, on a 4km stretch of the Aire and Calder Navigation Canal.
-This provides ideal training conditions for learning to row as well as regatta preparations.
 Land training is split between using the facilities at the boathouse as well as at University of Leeds for strength and conditioning sessions.

 North West Performance Development Academy

-The Performance Development Academy in Manchester was set up in 2004 and is hosted by Agecroft RC, at Salford Quays.
-Founded in 1861, Agecroft is one of the oldest open membership rowing clubs in the world.
+The Performance Development Academy in Manchester is hosted by Agecroft RC at Salford Quays.
 The current club building is a purpose built watersports centre and is fully equipped with ergo and weights rooms.

-The centre is located on a quiet 5km stretch of the River Irwell, and benefits from being the only boathouse in the area.
-Based just outside Manchester, there are excellent travel links, and the programme recruits from local universities – Manchester, Manchester Metropolitan, Salford, Liverpool, and Lancaster.
+The centre is located on a quiet 5km stretch of the River Irwell.
+Based just outside Manchester, there are excellent travel links, and the programme recruits from local universities and beyond, including – Manchester, Manchester Metropolitan, Salford, Liverpool, and Lancaster.

 East London Performance Development Academy

-Since June 2024, our East London Performance Development Academy is based at Lea RC, recently recognised as British Rowing Club of the Year in 2022.
+Our East London Performance Development Academy is based at Lea RC, recognised as British Rowing Club of the Year in 2022.
 This new location features a 7km stretch of training water and excellent facilities, including a fully equipped gym, training hall, study and relaxation area, a quality fleet of racing boats, and regular access to the 2km stretch at the London Regatta Centre in Docklands.

 Situated in the vibrant heart of Hackney, the Academy seeks to harness the diverse talent of East London.
 In a community historically underrepresented in rowing, particularly on the Olympic pathway, the Academy is committed to supporting talented individuals and ensuring that circumstances do not hinder their success in sports.